Murder of Generro Sanchez

 On December 5, 2012, Generro Sanchez was murdered in Asher, Oklahoma, United States, by Jerrod Murray, a fellow student at East Central University.
-While Sanchez gave Murray a ride to Walmart in exchange for gas money, Murray pulled a gun on Sanchez and fired a total of three rounds, the first missing and the other two hitting Sanchez in the head.
+While Sanchez was giving Murray a ride to Walmart, Murray pulled a gun on him and fired a total of three rounds, the first missing and the other two hitting him in the head.
 Murray was charged with first-degree murder and found not guilty by reason of insanity.